Eagle Lake Fishing Information

 SEE TROUT PLANTINIG AND MARKINGS FOR YEARS PLANTED HERE.
 100% OF THE PLANTED FISH ARE NOW MARKED BY FIN OR TAIL TRIMMING.

 WHAT ELSE TO USE: Fire Tiger patterns mostly rapala’s but we’ve run the #2 needlefish too.
 The Brook trout pattern also worked.
 Perch patterns can do well, tamer than fire tiger yet still has orange brassy hues and darker greens.
 Seems that the splash of orange with any shade of green has helped.
-Sure Catch Red Dog doing well this week.
+Sure Catch Red Dog doing well this week for us.
 Mostly in Med double jointed.
-1/4 oz Red/Gold Thomas Buoyant, the orange one is working periodically for us too.
-Red/gold Thomas “fighting fish” at 3/8oz got a lot of attention today (little Phoebe very similar).
+1/4 oz Red/Gold Thomas Buoyant still gets a fish for us too as is watermelon buoyant.
+Red/gold Thomas “fighting fish” at 3/8oz got a lot of attention (little Phoebe very similar).
 Red anything has been doing pretty well but to me, it’s been about the hammered or scaled finished lures throwing light over the flat lures.
-Blue speedy shiners have done pretty well this week.
-Red/copper or red/gold, chartrues/nickel speedy shiners are also working for some folks.
-The #2 blue/purple needlefish (not the UV although the UV would probably also get some attention) should work too.
-Blue’s have been better out in the middle than on the west side and purple/green combinations have also picked up a few this week.
-Chartreuse is beginning to take hold as a color.
-Our water is going to go to brown real soon and this is a very common color to start running this time of year.
+Red/copper or red/gold, chartreuse/nickel speedy shiners are also working for some folks.
+Our water is pretty clear right now, but it’s going to go to brown as water temperatures drop lower.
 As a note; I tweak the bend slightly on my needlefish and change the hook to a #10 treble…basically going back to the 30-year-old style of needlefish…too much bend and it will twist in the water.
 It doesn’t take much tweaking.
-Orange/copper, orange nickel and chartreuse/nickel Baby Simons also remain in our line up.
-Won’t be long before pearl/orange combinations take hold too.
-More orange should be picking up once we see the water temps cool down a little more.
-We had our first fly action of the fall on the Jay Fair tui chub pattern and cinnamon leech.
+A slight modification of the speedy shiner can also help.

-TROLLING FLIES: The Jay Fair tui chub minnow and Arctic Fox tui chub and red-side trolling fly is starting to get attention.
-It would be my first fly in the water for trolling flies right now.
+TROLLING FLIES: The Jay Fair cinnamon leech or electric series in olive, brown or rust.
+Tui chub minnow and Arctic Fox tui chub and red-side trolling fly is starting to get attention off Christie and the lower west side, mostly over deeper water for me, although my lines remain high in the water column.
+Further north it’s been about rust, cinnamon and brown leech patterns.
 Trolling fly colors and patterns can vary with location and what structures you’re working.
-The Brown/cinnamon leech is my go to fly for naturals and is something that generally gets attention on the West side first....sometimes the shade of brown can make a difference and we finally got some attention on the cinnamon leech this week on the west side but not a lot.
+The Brown/cinnamon leech is my go to fly for naturals and is something that generally gets attention on the West side first....sometimes the shade of brown can make a difference.
 J Fairs electric series flies are beautiful in the water and have a lot of movement on their own.
-Olive, orange & brown would be my first choices.
-Orange will start kicking in once we see surface temps in the low 60’s when the shrimp and scuds begin to change colors.
-Don't discount smaller flies for topline trolling this fall, especially burnt orange, brown or olive wooly buggers when the fish are busting the surface.
+On overcast days I have to run at least one “All Around Best (yellow with an orange topped head).
+Keep that in mind as we may see some clouds later next week.
+Orange has been working for me for the first hour, but then it hasn’t been looked at seriously.
+Don't discount smaller flies for topline trolling this fall, especially burnt orange, brown or olive wooly buggers or small nymphs.
+I often run a smaller fly behind a larger fly (18” behind) just to see what happens, and something generally does happen.
 Smaller versions are available at Eagle Lake Marina, ask at the counter as they are in the case along with Jay Fair wiggle tails, translucent (wiggle tails are slightly weighted) and various other flies.
 They have a very good selection of flies; just ask to see what they have.
 Sometimes these fish prefer a snack over a meal.
-It won’t be long before the flies start kicking into gear again and our trolling speeds pick up but we really need to see the water temps cool down just a little more.
+They are open until Nov 1.

-GRUBS: Generally, the same colors of grubs work as trolling flies but the grubs and flies haven’t quite turned on yet.
-Fall may change that.
+GRUBS: Generally, the same colors of grubs work as trolling flies.
 One of the grubs I really like is a pumpkin seed, but it’s beige with a hint of orange and smaller than most.
 Berkley, sometimes called a jigging grub 1 ½”.
 Hard to find but can be found online or Sportsman’s Warehouse, it's not the amber one you see labeled as pumpkin seed by other manufacturers.
 Orange, watermelon, brown, root-beer, black are good to start out with before going to the crazies…but we can find some crazier colors to work when nothing else does.
-Pearl or white in this cloudy water could pay off and we will continue to see cloudy water, it will just change from pea green to brown.
 Trolled slow and hooked correctly, the grubs have a nice wiggle, but on faster trolls a wiggle disc or dodger will give it some needed action.
 Berkley minnows are also a good choice.
 Black shad or water melon pearl have been the favorites but smoke and shad made its debut on the lake last year and it did pretty.
 These come scented in the package (bring a ziplock just in case you damage the packaging.)
 Note that the watermelon pearl is nearly a dead ringer for the chub minnows.
 We run those “crippled”.
 Hook down the center and out the side.
 It really hasn’t been a grub summer, similar to trolling flies.

 STILL FISHING FROM ANCHOR: Bait fishing under slip bobbers has been spotty all season.
-A lot more chubs inundating the best old bait holes (well every bit of water I have covered over 40ft deep).
 Bobber fishermen have been struggling.
-Green Powerbait has gotten some fish (we have also used marshmallows for floating worms…trout like the sugar believe it or not).
+Green and Purple Powerbait has gotten some fish (we have also used marshmallows for floating worms…trout like the sugar believe it or not).
 It has been a matter of being in the right place at the right time.
-We have found most of our fish higher in the water column this week.
 I always liked seeing trollers around me when I baitfish (as long as they don’t run over my lines), it seems to move the fish to the bait when the bite has gone off.
-Mostly quite a few chubs were caught the last couple of weeks.
-This lake isn’t fishing as good or as predictable as it normally has.
-This will change once we start cooling down a little more and the trout become more mobile and active.
+My best advice if bait is your bag, is to head to a shallow rock pile and fish off the edges.

 SHORE FISHING: Some action here and there.
 The trout aren’t real regular yet, but some are beginning to frequent the shoreline for short periods of time.
-The trout are beginning to move around and we are starting to see some brief minnow chasing in close along Christie Day Use’s rocky point to the west of the parking lot but it hasn’t lasted before the trout have moved out of range.
+We don’t have a whole lot of shore action yet, but it’s mostly about timing and the fish haven’t really been on any set schedule when coming in close….sometimes it’s been around 1pm or later.
 Some action of the Circus Grounds but note that the best cast will still only land you in about 6 ft of water.
-Once we see surface temps steadily lower at 64-65F they will stay just a little longer.
-At 61F and lower they will come in frequently.
-Give it another week or two.
-Christie to Wildcat area still has quite a few weeds in the water which makes for difficult shore fishing or wading and fly fishing.
+It has been fairly weedy in that area.
+Christie to Wildcat area still has quite a few weeds in the water along shore which makes for difficult shore fishing or wading and fly fishing.
 If shore fishing is all you can do, watch the water, you will see tiny minnows jumping here and there.
 The depth off the rocky ledge off Christie is 24 to 28ft deep and nearly straight up and down at the tip.
 There is plenty of 10 to 12 ft water off the side of the point.
 If trout are chasing minnows in close you need to shallow up your bobber.
-Off the tip of the point I would stagger bobbers between 12 and 20ft.
-If the bobber doesn’t stand up after taking line down, bring it in, slide the knot down a few feet and try over again until you get it set for the depth.
-I generally do this before baiting up, once I get the depth down, then I bait up.
-Nothing off the Youth Camp yet.
-May take another week or two.
-Tons of “nursery” chubs there.
-But it will come.
+I generally check my bobber depth before I bait up.
+I cast where I want to land it and make sure I am not too deep.
+We do have fish off the Youth Camp/Biology station now too.

 So far the “nursery” chubs are still along the east side ledge from Camp Ron McD to beyond The Springs, adults further out, but as the water cools down we should see them move out and the smaller minnows come back in.
 The ledge is still reachable with a good cast.
-I suggest minnie crawlers or a half or third of a nightcrawler over the whole worm right now.
+I suggest minnie crawlers or a half or third of a nightcrawler over the whole worm right now and power bait is a good option.
 Sometimes smaller is better.
 Powerbait has also held its own for bait.
-Green or beige.
+Green, purple or beige have been this weeks colors.
 Water filled bobber or a slightly larger bobber with heavier weight will be needed to get the distance.
 We also often use longer rods, lighter line to get the distance.
 Just note that the 4lb line doesn't hold up to abrasion well, and trout teeth can damage it very easily.
 Use a lighter drag and re-tie your hook after EVERY fish.
 Trust me on that for 4 to 6lb lines.
+Jig fishing should begin producing some action.
+If I am catching 4ft deep on flies, the jigs generally do well too.
+Another couple of weeks and a good cold stormy day will change things up for the best.
+Hold on, looks like another week before we have a chance for any moisture.

 All lake elevations are also posted on Lake Conditions page going back to 2010 so it is easy for you to compare.
 All launch ramp photos are posted in the 2017 ramp album for you to view.
 All surface temps for areas are also located on Lake Conditions, even though I add a few here.